ncserny/blog-gatsby/content/blog/nft-staking-stress/index.md

 ![Bohemian Art Fair](./bohemian-art-fair.png)

-Today I discovered that the [Bohemia Art Fair](https://twitter.com/BohemiaArtFair) NFT I am holding should have already gone into the Ayahuascan Retreat as announced in their Discord one day ago.
-It takes 1 Bohemian, 1 Master Guru Letter and originally 250 WOOP...which I have... but as also announced in the Bohemian Discord every 250 Bohemians the amount of WOOP needed increases... and I was (too) late.
+Today I discovered the [Bohemia Art Fair](https://twitter.com/BohemiaArtFair) NFT I am holding should have already gone into the Ayahuascan Retreat (say what?) as announced in their Discord one day ago.
+It takes 1 Bohemian, 1 Master Guru Letter and originally 250 WOOP...which I have... to be able to join.
+What was also announced in the Bohemian Discord is that every 250 Bohemians joining the amount of WOOP needed increases... and I was (too) late.

 ![Bohemian Discord announcing the retreat and WOOP prices](./bohemia-retreat.png)